ansible/ansible-examples/mongodb/README.md

 Ansible.
 This deployment model focuses on deploying three shard servers, each having a replica set, with the backup replica servers serving as the other two shard primaries.
 The configuration servers are co-located with the shards.
-The _mongos_ servers are best deployed on seperate servers.
-This is the minimum recomended configuration for a production-grade MongoDB deployment.
+The _mongos_ servers are best deployed on separate servers.
+This is the minimum recommended configuration for a production-grade MongoDB deployment.
 Please note that the playbooks are capable of deploying N node clusters, not limited to three.
 Also, all the processes are secured using keyfiles.